ProgmRuanSilva/havard/C/README.md

-This is a projects wich i created in CS50 course
+# This is a projects which I've created in CS50's Introduction to Computer Science

-* if you want a see my progretion week per week see anotations
+* if you want a see my progress week per week see anotations

-* to run do: make and ./bin/"project".
+* to run the project in your machine run the command: make ./bin/"project".
+* the list of projects created is on Makefile

+* In this lessons we've implemented some algorithms